 The connection between intrinsic motivation and our discussion of dual reasoning will be further developed in the next sub-section that focuses on the increased importance of changing peoples’ intrinsic motivation.
 According to the approach for which we are advocating, where we are interested in curbing not just deliberative and calculated behavior, but also the more automatic and subtle misconducts.
 There are also some similarities and differences between focusing on extrinsic motivation and focusing on people automatic reasoning through nudges.
 In both cases, there is no attempt to convince the individual or change their preferences or intrinsic motivation.
 However, for extrinsic motivation, people usually deliberate and are likely to gain also some expressive messages on social meaning and on right and wrong.
 This is not the case when it comes to nudges, especially those whom you are not aware of.

-APPLYING THE TAXONOMY

 OPTIMIZING FREEDOM OF CONTRACTS FROM A BEHAVIORAL PERSPECTIVE